 Welcome to Year 4

-Mrs Richardson, Ms Maguire and Miss Janman are excited to welcome everyone back to school. t's lovely to see how excited the children are to be back with their friends.
+Mrs Richardson, Mrs Iryna and Miss Janman are excited to welcome everyone back to school after the Easter holidays. t's lovely to see how excited the children are to be back with their friends.
 They've settled in beautifully, getting straight back into good routines and remembering our school rules: